Subscribe

 Does apple cider vinegar help yeast infections on dogs’ paws?

 Unfortunately not.
-Veterinarians agree that apple cider vinegar isn’t effective in treating yeast infections.
+Veterinarians agree that apple cider vinegar isn’t effective in treating yeast infections, as the acetic acid content isn’t really high enough to make a difference.
 The best way to start treating a dog’s yeast infection is to talk to your vet.

 Are Epsom salt baths effective treatment?